chauncey-garrett/scripts-itunes/README.md

 # Scripts for iTunes

-A collection of scripts (including AppleScript) for iTunes I’ve found useful.
+A curated collection of scripts (including AppleScripts) for iTunes.

 # Installation